lexibank/tlopo/out/vol2/chapter9.md

 <a id="p-308"></a>

-The word for ‘night’ in a number of Oceanic languages reflects POc &ast;rodrom.
+The word for ‘night’ in a number of Oceanic languages reflects POc _&ast;rodrom_.
 It is reasonably evident, however, that this term meant ‘be dark’, and did not in POc refer to a period of time.

 <table>
 <tr>